tgangte/code-managed-dns/README.md

     record_value = "testcname.example.com"
   },
 ```
-main.tf has the configs for the providers, you can comment out any provider you do not wish to use with /% comment %/
+The main.tf has the configs for the providers and executes the creation of the records, you can comment out any provider you do not wish to use with /% comment %/

 To  execute